 Teaching

-Dialogue is the most important driver for intellectual growth.
+Dialogue is the most important driver for intellectual growth at every level of academic study.
 But creating dialogue in a classroom is largely dependent on the rapport a teacher has with their students.
-I believe relationship-building and mentorship are some of my greatest strengths as an educator.
-In the classroom, I lean heavily on humor and storytelling as tools for fleshing out theories and concepts.
-This teaching method encourages students to lower their guard, open up and begin to see how their own life experiences connect with the course material.
 I have found that when lines of mutual identification and respect are established, it is far easier to challenge students with new ideas and ask them to produce a higher level of work.

 Courses taught